MicrosoftDocs/architecture-center/docs/example-scenario/serverless/microservices-with-container-apps-content.md

 ### Availability

-Although not implemented in this scenario, there is the option to maintain high availability through Container Apps autoscaling feature that dynamically provisions new replicas of the container app based on HTTP traffic or any KEDA-based scaling triggers.
+Although not implemented in this scenario, high availability can be achieved with Container Apps autoscaling.
+Autoscaling dynamically scales container app instances based on HTTP traffic or any KEDA-based triggers.

 ### Operations

+For easy management and maintenance of the application:

-Revisions are dynamically deployed when a container app is updated with a change to the container app configuration or image.
+* Revisions are dynamically deployed when a container app is updated with a change to the container app configuration or image.
+* The Azure Monitor service to enables monitoring and analysis of the application.

-Although not configured in this scenario, traffic-splitting across revisions can be enabled for blue/green deployments and A/B testing.
+* Although not configured in this scenario, traffic-splitting across revisions can be enabled for blue/green deployments and A/B testing.

-This scenario includes the Azure Monitor service to enable monitoring and analysis of the application.

 ### Performance